piteren/NNMon/README.md

 NNMon (javaFX application)

-neural network design and monitoring tool implemented many widely known deep learning features and optimization algorithm and some new and experimantal
+neural network design and monitoring tool implemented many widely known deep learning features, optimization algorithms and some new or experimantal

 typical workflow: